 Postnuptial agreements are contracts that are signed during the marriage.
-These are often entered into when there has been some sort of change in the marital relationship or financial circumstances that causes one or both parties to seek more financial security but the couple is not looking to divorce or legally separate.
-Some common reasons why people seek postnuptial agreements include:
+These are often entered into when there has been some sort of change in the marital relationship.
+Other times, a couple may enter into a postnuptial agreement due to financial circumstances that have changed.
+In either case, the couple is planning to remain married and not looking to divorce or legally separate in the immediate future.

 - A prenuptial agreement was discussed, but never signed

-- There has been some sort of betrayal (whether physical or financial) that has raised financial concerns
+- There has been some sort of betrayal (whether emotional, physical or financial)

-- A spouse has recently acquired assets through inheritance
+- A spouse has recently acquired assets through a family gift or inheritance